kallistisoft/PocuterUtils/README.md

-# PocuterUtils - Pocuter Utility Library and Applications
+# PocuterUtils -- Pocuter Utility Libraries, CLI Tools, and Applications
-PocuterUtils is a collection of applications and utility library for developing applications for the [Pocuter](https://pocuter.com/pocuter-one)  ecosystem
+PocuterUtils is a collection of applications, command-line tools, and utility libraries for developing software for the [Pocuter](https://pocuter.com/pocuter-one) ecosystem

 At this point in time, some of the apps require the [Kallistisoft fork of the Pocuter Library](https://github.com/kallistisoft/PocuterLib)